pravallika-mantri/Project-Management-App/README.md

 ## Project Management App

-A simple Django-based Project Management App built for the Django Internship Task.
+- A simple Django-based Project Management App built with Django.
-It allows you to create Projects and manage Tasks under each project with full CRUD operations.
+- It allows you to create Projects and manage Tasks under each project with full CRUD operations.

 ### Project Module
 - Create, view, edit, delete projects